Code

 \mathrm{BIC} & = \text{Deviance} + q \log N,

 \end{align*}\] where \(q\) is the number of estimated parameters (both fixed and random).
 Note, however, that the computation of AIC and BIC may be different for different software, especially for BIC as most software packages define \(N\) as the number of groups, but some other packages define \(N\) as the number of units at the lowest level.
 Nevertheless, regardless of the definitions, they tend to work fine for the general purpose of comparing models, and are generally better than using deviance or other significance tests.
-We will look at the models we have previously fitted in the HSB data set with SES
+We will look at the models we have previously fitted in the HSB data set with SES and SECTOR to predict MATHACH.

 The following models are fitted: